brucemack/WARS-Birdhouse/README.md

   * Variable size, max size is 128 bytes.  *NO ENCRYPTION ALLOWED!*
 * 36: Station alert.
 Used for sounding audible alarms, etc.

+### Acknowledgement/De-Duplication

+Most messages are acknowledged on each hop.
+Note that this doesn't mean that the acknowledgement reaches the original sender, it just means that each station will get an ACK to indicate that a message has been handed off to the next station in the route path.

+Acknowledgement packets (type 1) and Station ID packets (type 2) are not acknowledged.

+Stations will maintain a counter for each node that is receives packet from.
+Duplicate packets will be discarded based on the Packet ID counter.
+A window will be used to avoid confusion when the counter wraps.

 #### Station Engineering Data Packet

 This packet returns technical data that is used to monitor the state of